RaysceneNS/rayscenens.github.io/_posts/2020-12-20-AudioStation-GoogleAssistant-integration.md

  In order to figure out how to make this work I would have to do some digging into how the [Alexa skill communicated with AudioStation](https://racineennis.ca/2020/12/19/AudioStation-GoogleAssistant-investigation).

-If you would like to setup your own Google Assistant to Synology AudioStation link then you will need to have setup a DNS name for your NAS and have a valid SSL certificate for that same DNS name as well as have exposed port 5001 to the internet.
+If you would like to setup your own Google Assistant to Synology AudioStation link then you will need to have setup a DNS name for your NAS and have a valid SSL certificate for that same DNS name as well as have exposed the DSM port (5001 by default) to the internet.
 Essentially you must be able to login to your DSM from the internet without getting any certificate warnings in your web browser.
 If you meet these requirements then follow these steps:

 ## Create a Google Actions project